apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.5.x/migration-guide/preparation.md

 1. Set finite socket and connect timeouts.

-1. Set finite connection total time to live (TTL).
+1. Set a finite connection total time to live (TTL).
+Use a negative value for connections with unlimited / infinite time to live.
+Please note as of version 5.0 HttpClient treats zero TTL as an instruction that connections are not meant to be re-used.

 1. Favor the `strict` cookie policy.